-Poinsettias are one of the most popular plants to decorate our homes for Christmas.
-I recall the first time seeing them growing outside in Florida while walking the neighborhood with my folks who lived there for over 30 years.
+Hello Fellow Readers, Poinsettias are one of the most popular plants to decorate our homes for Christmas.
+Their history and legend of why poinsettias are known as the Flowers of the Holy Night will fill your heart.
+I recall the first time seeing them growing outside in Florida while walking the neighborhood with my folks, who had lived there for over 30 years.
 Poinsettias were as tall as the houses!
 Christmas brings memories of times gone by.
 It’s hard to celebrate the glory of the season when those we love are no longer around us.
 But their love and memories remain forever.

 History of Poinsettias

-Poinsettias are native to Central America and were used by the Aztecs as a dye and the white sap to treat fevers.
-It was Joel Roberts Poinsett who brought them to this country during his tenure as the first US Ambassador to Mexico from 1825 to 1829.
-Poinsett admired the brilliant red color and brought plants back from Southern Mexico, to propagate them in his South Carolina hothouse.
-John Bartram of Philadelphia received a plant and then gave it to Robert Buist, a Pennsylvania nurseryman said to be the first to sell the plant under its botanical name, Euphorbia pulcherrima.
-It wasn’t until 1836 when it became known by its common name of Poinsettia.
+Poinsettias are native to Central America and were used by the Aztecs as a dye and white sap to treat fevers.
+Joel Roberts Poinsett brought them to this country during his tenure as the first US Ambassador to Mexico from 1825 to 1829.
+Poinsett admired the brilliant red color and brought plants back from Southern Mexico to propagate them in his South Carolina hothouse.
+John Bartram of Philadelphia received a plant and then gave it to Robert Buist, a Pennsylvania nurseryman said to be the first to sell it under its botanical name, Euphorbia pulcherrima.
+It wasn’t until 1836 that it became known by its common name of Poinsettia.

 How Poinsettias Change Color

-Invariably I’m given hand-me-down poinsettias, which end up on the fireplace well into February.
-As the leaves begin to dry and drop, guilt sets in.
+Invariably I’m given hand-me-down poinsettias, which end up on the fireplace well into February as the leaves begin to dry and drop, and guilt sets in.
 I remove the withered leaves and turn the plant for the optimum point of view until the “uglies” take over.
 Then comes a stay in the garage until they are too far gone to resurrect.
 Poor things.

 The Legend of Poinsettias

 - Poinsettias are not highly toxic despite their bad reputation.
-True, the white sap may irritate the skin of sensitive folks or cause diarrhea or vomiting if eaten (why would you?).
-Some pets or children may not know better, though the bracts are not very tasty.
+True, the white sap may irritate sensitive folks’ skin or cause diarrhea or vomiting if eaten (why would you?).
+Some pets or children may not know better, though the bracts are not tasty.
 The American Association of Poison Control Centers showed no fatalities in children, and most often, poinsettia eaters don’t require medical treatment.
-The same is true for cats and dogs per the Pet Poison Helpline.
+The same is true for cats and dogs, per the Pet Poison Helpline.

-- Congress declared December 12th as National Poinsettia Day to commemorate the day Joel Poinsett passed away in 1851.
-They say its coincidence that December 12th is also the “Dia de la Virgen” (The Day of the Virgin) in Mexico, where poinsettias are on display in celebration.
+- Congress declared December 12th as National Poinsettia Day to commemorate Joel Poinsett’s passing day in 1851.
+They say it’s a coincidence that December 12th is also the “Dia de la Virgen” (The Day of the Virgin) in Mexico, where poinsettias are on display in celebration.

-- In 1840 Mr. Poinsett was a founding member of the National Institution for the Promotion of Science, which is said to have formed with the initiative of obtaining the James Smithson endowment, which is known today as the Smithsonian Institution.
+- In 1840 Mr. Poinsett was a founding member of the National Institution for the Promotion of Science, said to have formed to obtain the James Smithson endowment, known today as the Smithsonian Institution.